 - International service-learning opportunities

 Students are encouraged to think early about where internships might best position them for their leadership learning and career aspirations.
 We are open and willing to discuss any internships that you think will benefit your professional and leadership development.

-The Passport Fund was created with the intent to provide students with the chance to further their leadership development through conferences, internships, and community engagement opportunities both here and abroad.
-The goal is to provide every student in the Pioneer Leadership Program with at least $500.
-Currently, we are distributing $15,000 annually to support this growing initiative over the next 5 years.
-Students apply for funding and then donors of the Pioneer Leadership Program vote on what student projects are funded.
-This happens on a biannual basis, in February and September.
-Since its inception in 2015, we have awarded $9,500 to 13 student projects.
+The Leadership Development Fund was created with the intent to provide students with the chance to further their leadership development through conferences, internships, or community engagement opportunities both here and abroad.
+The goal is to provide every student in the PLP with funding up to $1,000 before they graduate.
+Students must apply for funding and then PLP donors and alumni vote on which student projects are funded.

 You can check out some of the funded projects on our blog.
 Click here to read about what our students are using their Passport Funds to achieve!

-Hear more about the Passport Fund and its impact in the video below!
+Hear more about the fund and its impact in the video below!